guzmanwolfrank/startup/README.md

 # startup

 ## Are you tired of pesky programs that open when you startup your computer?

+1. Visit https://github.com/guzmanwolfrank/startup/blob/main/startup_programs.py and copy and run the .py file in your IDE or Shell  (VS Code, pycharm, ms powershell)
-  First open command prompt and install pysintaller using pip command:
+2. If you want to have this file as an executable file, open command prompt and install pysintaller using pip command:

     pip install pyinstaller

-  To make this an executable file (.exe)-- try running this program from your command prompt by typing the following script:
+  To make this an executable file (.exe)-- type the following script:

   pyinstaller --onefile startup_programs.py